OussMeb/BreathCT/README.md

 - Until C8A, they were not used directly inside the registration optimizer.
 - C8A intentionally used them as an oracle diagnostic.
 - C8B uses no case-specific GT labels in optimization, but uses global calibration statistics derived from C8A.
+- C10 can resolve paired validation labels to the GT branch when the selected policy permits it.
+- A separate C10 forced-pseudo run is required to test label-free behavior on the same cases.

+### Hidden test set and method-input uncertainty

+- The project expects 100 paired COPDGene INSP/EXP scans in the hidden test.
+- The evaluator must possess hidden labels to score Dice, but this does not imply that submitted methods can read those labels.
+- Until the organizers explicitly confirm the algorithm input contract, the deployable submission must be assumed to receive CT pairs only.
+- C10 must record the selected `label_mode` per case; it must never silently substitute or mix GT and pseudo anatomy.
+- The GT-available branch is a conditional capability, not a justification for packaging hidden or validation labels with a submission.

 ### Nominal image geometry